Clayton Geathers

-Clayton Geathers (born June 1, 1992) is an American football strong safety who is a free agent.
-He played college football at UCF, and was drafted by the Indianapolis Colts in the fourth round of the 2015 NFL Draft.
+Clayton Geathers (born June 1, 1992) is an American former professional football safety.
+He played college football at UCF, and was selected by the Indianapolis Colts in the fourth round of the 2015 NFL draft.

-High school career
+Early life

-Geathers attended and played at Carvers Bay High School and help them advance to the Lower State Championship two consecutive years (2007-2008).
+Geathers attended and played at Carvers Bay High School and help them advance to the Lower State Championship two consecutive years (2007–2008).
 Geathers was selected to the all-state team twice as a defensive back in 2009 and as a running back in 2008.

 College career

-Geathers was selected to the All-American Athletic Conference Second-team, Sporting News All-American Athletic Conference Team and Phil Steele's Postseason All-American Athletic Conference Second-team in his junior season.
+Geathers was selected to the All-American Athletic Conference (AAC) Second-team, Sporting News All-AAC Team and Phil Steele's Postseason All-AAC Second-team in his junior season.

 Geathers finished third in tackles in University of Central Florida football history with 383 tackles.
 As a redshirt freshman in 2011, Geather had 67 tackles, the following year as a sophomore had 117 tackles, then as a redshirt junior 100 tackles, and then in his last season Geathers tallied 97 tackles.
 Geathers also started in 52 games out of a total of 53 games he played in college.